10 Minority Grant Opportunities For Small Business In 2022

-A US Department of Commerce agency, the purpose of the Minority Business Development Agency, or MBDA, is to help connect minority business owners to federal contracts and other financial resources.
+A US Department of Commerce agency, the purpose of the Minority Business Development Agency (MBDA) is to help connect minority business owners to federal contracts and other financial resources.
 The agency also has historically periodically awarded grants to minority-owned companies for specific purposes.

 There are MBDA centers in many major cities that can assist you in finding funding.
 From helping you find grants and loans to providing marketing and legal assistance, the MBDA’s physical business centers are set up to offer a range of services to minority business owners and entrepreneurs.
 Here’s a searchable directory of these MBDA business centers.

 Office Of Minority Health Grant Programs

 A division of the Department of Health and Human Services, the Office of Minority Health (OMH) offers grants to businesses whose mission is to eliminate health disparities among racial and ethnic minority populations.
 Monitor the OMH website to learn about grant opportunities when they are announced.